Unanimousangel/VSCode/README.md

 ## VSCode-extensions
 ### Before installing the following, [install](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) .net 8.0 SDK version 8.0.302
 + Windows
-  + Double click on the file after downloading the x32 windows version, hit install and accept on the UAC it will  download shortly after.
+  + Double click on the file after downloading the x32 windows version, hit install and accept on the UAC it will  download shortly after. <br>
     ![image](https://github.com/Unanimousangel/VSCode/assets/71099427/a38d3db8-7683-4a78-84e6-8734ffa02274)

 ##  vscode-v1.59.1